Teledermatology Helps Medicaid Patients Gain Access to Lifesaving Care from Specialists

 Months-long wait times to see specialists are not atypical in rural and underserved areas in California, particularly for those covered by Medi-Cal or who are uninsured.
 Nielsen, a 43-year-old cafeteria worker and mother of three covered by Medi-Cal, faced long and potentially dangerous delays in accessing care.

 To avoid delays in care, the clinic nurse arranged for Nielsen to visit a technician in Modesto who took images of the mole using a web-based technology platform developed by Bay Area company DirectDerm.
 DirectDerm enables same-day and next-day virtual consultations by US board-certified dermatologists.
 Known as teledermatology, the process involves a digital camera, a computer, and internet service.
 The initial scan prompted an in-person visit with a dermatologist participating in Medi-Cal for a biopsy, and soon after that Nielsen learned she had malignant melanoma that required prompt surgery.

-Through its Health Innovation Fund, the California Health Care Foundation invested in DirectDerm in 2011 to expand access to specialty care among the state’s traditionally underserved populations.
+Through its Innovation Fund, the California Health Care Foundation invested in DirectDerm in 2011 to expand access to specialty care among the state’s traditionally underserved populations.
 The technology has allowed thousands of patients from across the state to be examined by specialists from remote locations.
 The results thus far have been impressive.

 Last month JAMA Dermatology published a study by researchers from RAND who found DirectDerm demonstrated dramatic improvements in the availability of lifesaving dermatological services for patients in the safety net.
 “The offering of teledermatology appeared to improve access to dermatology care among Medicaid enrollees and played an especially important role for the newly enrolled,” the RAND researchers wrote.